-For more than 20 years, Kevin T. Barnes has been standing up for employees across California.
+For more than 20 years, Law Offices of Kevin T. Barnes has been standing up for employees across California.
 He is respected within the legal community for his ability to handle employment law claims.
 Tell us about your situation.
 We are ready to listen, and we are prepared to help.

 Whistleblower Protections Under California Law

 California’s whistleblower protections are very strong.
 Under the state’s whistleblower protection statute, Labor Code Section 1102.5, a person is protected for reporting any violation of state or federal law, rule or regulation or unsafe working condition.
 To simplify reporting, the Attorney General has established a whistleblowing hotline to facilitate investigation into illegal activities.

 People who are not aware of the whistleblowing hotline may also be protected for reporting suspected behavior to a superior or another person within the company or organization who has the authority to take action.